dvreeze/mdbexample/README.md

 Other message-driven beans in the project are more simple than the one mentioned above.

+The use of JMS is restricted to point-to-point messaging, rather than pub-sub.

 ## Creating this project

 To bootstrap the project, the [Open Liberty JMS Guide](https://openliberty.io/guides/jms-intro.html) was used.
 Also, the